Texas Security Deposit Returns and Deductions

 Can a Security Deposit Be Used for Last Month’s Rent in Texas?

 A security deposit cannot be used for last month’s rent in Texas.
-If a tenant refuses to make the final rent payment and demands the use of the security deposit for rent may be held liable for three times the rent withheld plus reasonable attorney’s fees.
+A tenant who refuses to make the final rent payment and demands the use of the security deposit for rent may be held liable for three times the rent withheld plus reasonable attorney’s fees.

 Security Deposit Disputes in Texas